Mazraat es-Siyad: History

-During the Mamluk era (13th–15th century), local chieftain Sheikh Nawfal Ibrahim al-Khoury bestowed the ruins the monastery to an ancestor of al-Husseini family, Sayyid Hussein al-Husseini.
+During the Mamluk era (13th–15th century), local chieftain Sheikh Nawfal Ibrahim El-Khoury bestowed the ruins of the monastery to an ancestor of Al-Husseini family, Sayyid Hussein al-Husseini.
 Al-Husseini is said to be the first person to reside in the abandoned area after he had restored the monastery.
-During the Mutasarrifate (1861–1918), the town was administratively part of the Mnaitra mudiriyah, within the kaza of Kesserwan.
+The village is mentioned in Tannus al-Shidiaq's 1859 Akhbar al-aʿyan fi Jabal Lubnan (The History of the Notables in Mount Lebanon) as part of the Muqataʿaof Jebbet al-Mnaitra in the Muʿamala of Tripoli, a then subdivision of Mount Lebanon.
+During the Mutasarrifate era (1861–1918), the village was administratively part of the Mnaitra mudiriyah, within the kaza of Kesserwan.

 Geography

 Mazraat es-Siyyad is located in the Byblos District in the Mount Lebanon Governorate.
 It is 58 kilometers north of the capital Beirut.
 It spans an area of 6.65 sqkm and stands at an altitude of 1250 m above sea level.
-The municipal area of Mazraat es-Siyad includes the hamlets of Abboud, Mazraat er-Rmeileh, Sharbineh and Bolhos.
+The municipal area of Mazraat es-Siyad includes the hamlets of Abboud, Mazraat er-Rmeileh, and Sharbineh.